-(3) No student shall be considered for the award of the degree until the lapse of four sessions for a full-time student, or six sessions for a part-time or external student, from the date on which registration becomes effective.
+(3) No student shall be considered for the award of the degree until the lapse of four sessions for a part-time or external student, from the date on which registration becomes effective.
 A student taking the Honours degree course on a full-time basis shall be required to complete it within six sessions, and one taking it part-time or working externally within eight sessions from the date on which registration becomes effective.
 A student transferring to Honours registration by satisfying conditions in paragraph 3.
 (3) shall be required to complete within eight sessions from the date of original registration.
 Variation of these periods shall be granted only with the approval of the Committee.